Post Rock Scenic Byway

 Post Rock Scenic Byway map

 The byway offers scenic, recreational, geological and agricultural viewing opportunities.
 A six-mile segment of the byway is adjacent to the Wilson Lake recreational area with scenic turnouts that overlook the dam and offer vistas of the lake and the valley below the dam.
+There is a scenic byway kiosk at the turnout at the west end of the dam that has area information on it.
 Rest areas, trails, picnic areas and campgrounds offer a variety of recreational opportunities.
-Lake Wilson covers 9,000 acres and holds some of the state fishing records.
+Wilson Lake covers 9,000 acres and holds some of the state fishing records.
+The lake has been rated the 86th best fishing lake in the United States by Bass Masters Magazine.
 Weekend anglers and fishing tournament participants can seek white and striped bass, walleye, smallmouth and largemouth bass.
+Wilson Lake is also home of the 21.5 mile long Switchgrass Mountain Bike Trail that was rated "Epic" by the International Mountain Bicycling Association.

-The Lucas community is the grassroots art capitol of Kansas.
-It is home of the Garden of Eden, a tourist attraction on the National Register of Historic Places, which consists of folk art concrete statutes created by S.P.
+The Lucas community, at the north end of the byway,is the Grassroots Art Capital of Kansas.
+It is home of the Garden of Eden, a tourist attraction on the National Register of Historic Places, which consists of over 150 folk art concrete statutes created by S.P.
 Dinsmoor, a Civil War veteran.
 Dinsmoor lies in a glass coffin in a mausoleum he built on the cabin grounds.
-Lucas is also home of the Grassroots Art Center, Mrs. Debble's Rock Garden and a grassroots art mural on Main Street.
-Tours of an operating post rock quarry are also available.
+Lucas is also home of the Grassroots Art Center, Ms. Debble's Rock Garden, Bowl Plaza, the "Blingiest" public restroom around, the World's Largest Travel Plate and a grassroots art mural on Main Street. www.lucaskansas.com

 For more information, contact the Kansas Scenic Byways Program, 1-800-684-6966,